 - Renting a public storage unit and doing the packing and moving themselves

-- Hiring a pricey professional moving company and using their storage facility
+- Hiring a pricey interstate moving company and using their storage facility

 These days, however, most of us are caught between a proverbial rock and a hard place.